adriendulong/bounty-dapp/README.md

 * Create a bounty
 * See the last bounties posted
 * See the detail of a bounty, and know its status
-* Propose a work for an existing bounty
+* Propose a work for an existing bounty giving a description and uploading a file to IPFS network
 * If the user is the creator of a bounty he can review the works and accept or reject a work
 * Once a work has been accepted the bounty is set as closed and no work can be submitted anymore
 * Access to his profile to see its balance and withdraw it